-The physical body a like a screen, blocking the divine light from reaching the soul.
+The physical body acts like a screen, blocking the Divine light from reaching the soul.
 A thoughtful individual should want to free his soul from these physical constraints.

 And yet, implanted deeply within us is an overriding love of life in this material world.
-We naturally want to live, and possess a powerful instinct to survive.
+We want to live, and we possess a powerful instinct to survive.
 It is axiomatic that every natural (but uncorrupted) human desire must be consistent with universal truths.
 As Kohelet taught, “God made man upright” (Ecc.
 7:29).
 An intrinsic human quality cannot conflict with a basic ethical tenet.
-How then does our love of life fit with the moral imperative for the soul to be unhindered in its spiritual goals?
+How then does our love of life jive with the moral imperative for the soul to be unhindered in its spiritual growth?

 |“The dead do not praise God, nor do those who go down in the silence [of the grave].
 But we bless God, from now and forever!”
 (Psalm 115:17-18)|

-The psalmist sharply contrasted the silence of the dead with the praise of the living.
+The psalmist contrasts the silence of the dead with the praise of the living.
 As the Talmud explains,

 Rav Kook explained that we have two distinct human desires.
-While different, both are legitimate and proper.
-First, we seek to advance, to improve and become better.
-And secondly, we wish to attain a high, respected level.
+While different, both are suitable and proper.
+First, we aspire to advance, to improve and better ourselves.
+And secondly, we wish to be on a high, respected level.

-The soul can only truly achieve the second goal, an elevated state, when freed from physical constraints.
-Yet advance and improvement is only possible while the soul is within the body and influenced by its desires.
+This second goal — attaining an elevated spiritual state — is only possible after the soul has been liberated from physical constraints.
+Growth and change, on the other hand, are only possible while the soul is bound to the body and must contend with the challenges of life in this world.
 In short: death is a state of being, while life is an ongoing process.

 What is praise of God?
-True praise is when we recognize God’s perfection through the perfection of His works and creation.
-Only when we discover a new aspect of divine perfection in the world, previously unknown, do we truly praise God.
+True praise is when we are able to recognize God’s perfection through the perfection of His works and creation.
+Only when we uncover a new aspect of Divine perfection in the world, previously unknown, do we truly praise God.
 Praise comes with new understanding of the universe.
 Such enlightenment can only exist in this world, a world of change and advancement.
 “The dead do not praise God.”

-Thus, our innate love of life is based on the remarkable ethical aspiration, implanted in the soul, to seek improvement and self-betterment.
+Thus, our innate love of life is based on the remarkable aspiration, implanted in the soul, to seek growth and self-betterment.

 (Adapted from Ein Eyah vol. III, p.
 80)